dnwarnock/sample.async.websockets/docs/Building-the-sample.md

 ```

 If you want to also run the functional tests then you need to [Download WAS Liberty](/docs/Downloading-WAS-Liberty.md) and set the libertyRoot property in the gradle.properties file to point to your Liberty install.
-:pushpin: Note: If you are using Windows, installing Liberty into C:\Liberty make the tests run without having to set a property.

 ## Building with maven